-NYSESLAT Speaking: April 14-May 15 (school selects date)
+NYSESLAT Speaking: Monday, April 10-Friday, May 19 (school selects dates)

 An NYCDOE superintendent, clearly following Chancellor’s orders, has been caught on videotape telling families at a public forum that their children’s teachers and principals shouldn’t speak to them about their professional opinions of the state’s standardized testing program.
 “It’s not their job,” says the superintendent, characterizing speech about the tests as “political,” as opposed to educational.
 Read more here and then ask who’s the bully and who’s being “political?”